caraya/personal-blog/content/blog/populating-a-theme-for-testing.md

 Doing this is a two-step process.

 1. In the production server:
     1. Go to Tools => Export => WordPress
     2. Select `All content`

-    - Alternatively you can select the specific type of content that you want to export.
+	    * Alternatively you can select the specific type of content that you want to export.
 This will allow you to create export files for each type of content you have available

-        1. Click `Download Export File`
+    3. Click `Download Export File`
 2. In the development server:
     1. Go to Tools => Import => WordPress
     2. Select the XML file from your computer
     3. Click on `Upload file and import`
     4. Under `Import Attachments`, check the `Download and import file attachments` box and click submit

+!!! note **Note:**
-**Note:** You may have to repeat the Import step until you see "All Done" to obtain the full list of Posts and Media.
+You may have to repeat the Import step until you see "All Done" to obtain the full list of Posts and Media.
+!!!

 Downloading and importing file attachments means that the production server must be up and running when you import the data.